zzzprojects/Eval-SQL.NET/docs2/pages/troubleshooting/sql-server-regex.md

 IF ( @website IS NULL )
     BEGIN
-	-- IF user has not specified a website, try get it from the short description SET @website = SQLNET::New(' string value = Regex.Match(shortDescription, "(https?:\/\/(?:www\.|(?!www))[^\s\.]+\.[^\s]{2,}|www\.[^\s]+\.[^\s]{2,})").Value;
+	-- IF user has not specified a website, try to get it from the short description SET @website = SQLNET::New(' string value = Regex.Match(shortDescription, "(https?:\/\/(?:www\.|(?!www))[^\s\.]+\.[^\s]{2,}|www\.[^\s]+\.[^\s]{2,})").Value;